mzMarkZheng/Colour_the_flower/README.md

 ## Setup
 ### Dataset
 The dataset was obtained from [kaggle](https://www.kaggle.com/datasets/vaibhavrmankar/colour-the-flower-gan-data).
 After downloading and extracting, the downloaded dataset can be used to replace the `Data` folder.
 The `Data` folder requires `test` and `train` subfolders, which is what the kaggle dataset has.
+If you wish to use your own dataset, you will need to have images in the same format as the kaggle dataset, or modify the code to suit your needs.

 ### Setting up the environment
 First remove all of the empty `.gitignore` files within the folders.
 These exist to bypass github not allowing empty directories.